akaptano/stellcoilbench/submissions/README.md

 ## Case.yaml

-The `case.yaml` file is automatically copied from `cases/` when you run `submit-case`.
+The `case.yaml` file is automatically copied from `cases/` when you run `submit-case` and stored inside the submission zip file.
+The `source_case_file` field is added to track which case file was used.
 This ensures each submission includes the exact case configuration that was used, making it easy to reproduce or understand what benchmark was run.

-The `update-db` command scans this directory for `results.json` files to build the leaderboard.
+The `update-db` command scans this directory for `.zip` files and extracts `results.json` from each to build the leaderboard.

 ## Leaderboard